-In order to mitigate this material weakness to the fullest extent possible, all financial statements are reviewed by the Chief Executive Officer as well as the Chairman of the Audit Committee for reasonableness.
-All unexpected results are investigated.
-At any time, if it appears that any control can be implemented to continue to mitigate such weaknesses, it is immediately implemented.
-As soon as our finances allow, we plan to hire sufficient accounting staff and implement appropriate procedures for monitoring and review of work performed by our Chief Financial Officer.
+In order to mitigate this material weakness to the fullest extent possible, all financial statements will be reviewed for reasonableness by the Chief Executive Officer as well as the Chairman of the Audit Committee for reasonableness.
+All unexpected results will be investigated.
+At any time, if it appears that any control can be implemented to continue to mitigate such weaknesses, it will be immediately implemented.
+As soon as our finances allow, we plan to hire sufficient accounting staff and implement appropriate procedures for monitoring and review of work performed by our Chief

+Financial Officer.